Topographic percussion data of the lungs are normal. The use of percussion to detect respiratory diseases. Reasons for shifting the upper limits

 1. The room should be warm so that the child does not catch a cold.

-5. Strikes should be short and light.
+5. Strikes should be short and insignificant.

 6. The results of the study must be recorded in the medical record.